boumenot/OneMore/README.md

 This is a fork of [stevencohn/OneMore](https://github.com/stevencohn/OneMore).
 My changes add support for extracting text using [Azure AI Vision](https://azure.microsoft.com/en-us/products/ai-services/ai-vision), which has given **me** better results.
 OneNote natively supports OCR, this is another way to extract text.

+I added the `Unwrap Text`, which is the opposite of word wrap.
+Text that is extracted from images has lines sizes appropriate to the medium, but not to OneNote.
+This removes the unnecessary line breaks, and lets OneNote decide how to flow text.

-My change is not user friendly.
-If you want to try it you will need:
+My changes are not user friendly.
+If you want to try it you will need to:

 1. Build the code.
 1. Define and set the environment variable AZURE\_COGNITIVE\_SUBSCRIPTION\_KEY with your Azure AI key.